-Jacqueline P. Bhagavan – Member of Board of Directors
+Jacqueline P. Bhagavan – President and Member of Board of Directors

 Jacqueline P. Bhagavan was born in Cambodia and lives in the San Francisco Bay Area.
 Her childhood ended early when the Khmer Rouge practiced some of the most heinous torture, famine, and genocide in the world.
 Over 1.7 million people perished.
 Through her family’s tenacity they escaped the regime and embarked on a difficult and treacherous trip to America, after spending time in a refugee camp.
 While she suffers from an undiagnosed dyslexia, she went on to major in communications at California State University, Sacramento.